rsto/draft-stepanek-jscontact/draft-stepanek-jscontact.md

     The honorific suffix(es), e.g. `B.A.`, `Esq.`.
   - nickname: String[] (optional).
     The nickname(s) of the person represented by this card.
-  - language: String (optional).
-    The [RFC5646] language tag of this value, if any.
-  - fullNameTranslations: ValueTranslation[] (optional).
-    An array of full name translations.
 - anniversaries: Anniversary[] (optional).
   Memorable dates and events for the entity represented by this card.
 An Anniversary object has the following properties:
      - type: String (mandatory).